-WRIT 335 Writing about Film 3 units

-Visual rhetoric can be understood as visual argument (or an argument using images).
+WRIT 335 Writing about Film 3 units Visual rhetoric can be understood as visual argument (or an argument using images).
 This course encourages students to explore and write about non-traditional forms of rhetoric drawing from a wealth of topics related to film genres, ancient rhetorical genres, and film studies.
 This is not a film appreciation course but rather a writing and rhetoric course that encourages students to engage with the way in which visual culture communicates and makes arguments.
 Each week, students will explore and write about a different film genre and its particular concerns.
 They might, for example, explore arguments about gender and sexuality in the post-war genre of Film Noir.
-In this case, we students would combine psychological theory with gender studies in their written analyses of films like Double Indemnity or Gilda

-Alternately, by exploring the early documentaries of Robert Flaherty and Dziga Vertov, students might ask how do we understand "realism" and, in the process, how do we understand what is included and what is left out of their versions of reality?
-Early social documentaries like these, with their combined qualities of spectacle and an emphasis on the active role of the spectator, resonate with the most ancient forms of rhetoric performed in Greek dramatic festivals and in the law courts.
+In this case, we students would combine psychological theory with gender studies in their written analyses of films like Double Indemnity or Gilda.
+Alternately, by exploring the early documentaries of Robert Flaherty and Dziga Vertoy, students might ask how do we understand "realism" and, in the process, how do we understand what is included and what is left out of their versions of reality?
 Analyses of movies in this course will turn on the fundamental examination of how meaning is created through the power of artistic vision and visual technology.
 Prerequisite: WRIT 101, Same as HUM 335.

-WRIT350 Introduction to Classical Rhetoric 3 units
+WRIT350 Introduction to Classical Rhetoric

-Introduction to Classical Rhetoric takes a chronological approach to classical rhetoric and introduces students to some of the more important rhetorical figures from the Greek and Roman periods.
-Rhetorical works are linked to historical, social, economic, and intellectual influences of their respective periods.
-Classical rhetoric established the foundation for much of what became Western civilization, so the course is closely aligned with the tradition of liberal arts education.
+Introduction to Classical Rhetoric introduces students to some of the more important rhetorical figures from the Greek and Roman periods.
+Students will explore the rhetorical works in their historical, social, economic, and intellectual contexts, as well as in the contemporary context of a liberal arts education.
+In short, we will examine the ancient art of persuasion with an eye toward its relevance in the modern world.
 The class is organized as a seminar, which means that students will be responsible for sharing their knowledge and understanding of the topics under discussion at each class session.
 Selected readings will be assigned to students who will then facilitate exploration of the text and its significance.